 On June 5, 1993, I went to New Jersey to see Southside Johnny and the Asbury Jukes play at Great Adventure amusement park.
 The opening act that night was Joe D’Urso and Stone Caravan, with Danny Federici playing keyboards.
 There weren’t many people on the floor of the amphitheater there, but that didn’t seem to matter to the bands.
 After the show, we drifted over to the shore, where… I got pulled over by the Middletown cops, right across the street from the Fire Station.
 Come to think of it, I got pulled over one more time at the very same spot in Middletown, which was also after just having seen Danny Federici play… 6 years later, as a passenger.
 I think of it as my Federici connection, and hope never to drive trough Middletown again.

 Earlier this year, I was asked if I might help Danny out with a project he was doing.
-He was looking to set up a new fund with Memorial Sloan-Kettering Hospital to raise money for melanoma research, and could use some ideas as to how to put together his website.
+He was looking to set up a new fund with Memorial Sloan-Kettering Hospital Lots of them.
+From Bruce Springsteen to raise money for melanoma research, and could use some ideas as to how to put together his website.
 I tried to put aside my perspective as a fan and approach it as I would any project, and I’d like to say I helped, and that what we see today as The Danny Federici Melanoma Fund is somehow an outgrowth of our online discussions.
 But it’s not; I was unable to crack the mystery that was Danny, or to figure out in time what he really wanted or needed.
 That failure gnaws at me and will gnaw at me for a long, long time.
 Eventually, Danny turned to his son, Jason (that’s how I found out that Danny had a son), who put up the site for the fund that will hopefully prove to be a legacy as meaningful as Danny’s music.

 There was one performance for which I’ll remember Danny most.
 November 25, 1996, my first time to see Springsteen play Asbury Park, at the Paramount Theater.
 One of the final shows of the solo Tom Joad tour, though this was a benefit show for local charities.
 On this night, though, Bruce had several guests join him throughout the show, including Patti Scialfa, Soozie Tyrell, Vini Lopez and Danny.
 Danny came on first to join Bruce on “For You,” and then again for “Wild Billy’s Circus Story,” “Shut Out the Light,” “Spirit in the Night,” “Rosalita,” and “This Hard Land.”
 But it was the show closer, “Sandy,” that stays with me.
 It was just Bruce and Danny on the stage.
 As I wrote shortly after the show: